Their School Integrated But Racial Divisions Remained: 'We Missed Knowing Each Other'

 "I feel like we missed knowing each other," Brown, a 56-year-old African American man, told Adams, a 57-year-old white woman, during a StoryCorps conversation recorded earlier this month.

-When Brown's parents told him that he would soon attend a school with white children, he didn't understand why.
-He recalled them saying, "there may be some people who may not like you very much."
+When Brown's parents told him that he would soon attend a school with white children, he didn't understand why the white students might not like him.

 "My first impression was, 'Why?, What have I done to 'em?' " Brown said.